sensu/sensu-docs/content/sensu-go/6.5/operations/monitor-sensu/monitor-sensu-with-sensu.md

 To register the http-checks dynamic runtime asset, `sensu/http-checks`, run:

 {{< code shell >}}
-sensuctl asset add sensu/http-checks:0.4.0 -r http-checks
+sensuctl asset add sensu/http-checks:0.5.0 -r http-checks
 {{< /code >}}

 The response will confirm that the asset was added:

 {{< code shell >}}
-fetching bonsai asset: sensu/http-checks:0.4.0 added asset: sensu/http-checks:0.4.0
+fetching bonsai asset: sensu/http-checks:0.5.0 added asset: sensu/http-checks:0.5.0

 You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
 To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["http-checks"].
 {{< /code >}}

-This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `http-checks`.
+This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: http-checks.

 To confirm that the asset is ready to use, run: